Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Rate of equidistribution of equidistant level sets for manifolds

 Note that if $\wt M$ is a symmetric space and $M$ has finite volume, then $M$ is geometrically finite.
 Theorem \ref{theo:DOPB} implies that $m_F$ is finite if $F$ is small enough.
 The maps $\operatorname{O}(\cdot)$ depend on $\wt M,\Ga,F,\D,$ and the speeds of mixing.

-\dem Up to rescaling, we may assume that the sectional curvature is bounded from above by $-1$.
-The critical exponent $\delta$ and the Gibbs measure $m_F$ are finite in all the cases we consider here.
+\dem Up to rescaling, we may assume under the assumptions of Claim (i) or (ii) that the sectional curvature is bounded from above by $-1$.
+The critical exponent $\delta$ and the Gibbs measure $m_F$ are finite under the assumptions of the theorem.

+Let us consider Claim (i).
+Under its assumptions, there exists $\alpha\in\;]0,1[\,$ such that the geodesic flow on $T^1M$ is exponentially mixing for the H\"older regularity $\alpha$ and such that the strong stable foliation of $T^1\wt M$ is $\alpha$-H\"older.\footnote{See Section \ref{subsec:mixingratemanifolds}.}

+First assume that $\Ga\bs I$ is finite.
+Fix $R>0$ large enough and, for every $\eta>0$, let us consider the test function $\Phi_\eta$ as in the proof of Theorem \ref{theo:equid}.
+Up to replacing $D_i$ by $\N_1D_i$, we may assume that the boundary of $D_i$ is $\C^{1,1}$-smooth, for every $i\in I$, see for instance \cite{Walter76}.